baofinance/Zhenglong-Docs/docs/roadmap.md

 ---
-sidebar_position: 9
+sidebar_position: 8
 ---

 # Roadmap

+Zhenglong: Supercharged Yield.
+Smarter Leverage.
+Fully Steamed.

 Zhenglong is a modular synthetic asset protocol with long-term ambitions to become the **default infrastructure for tokenizing and trading any market data**.
 The roadmap below outlines the key phases of protocol development, expansion, and innovation.

 > **Note on Adaptability**: The crypto industry moves rapidly, with new technologies, market conditions, and opportunities emerging constantly.
 While this roadmap represents our current vision and strategic direction, we are committed to adapting and evolving our plans as the landscape changes.
-The phases and priorities outlined below will be regularly reassessed and may be modified to respond to industry developments, community feedback, and technological advancements.
-This adaptability ensures Zhenglong remains at the forefront of innovation while delivering the most value to its users and the broader ecosystem.

 ## 1. Mainnet Launch of Core Infrastructure (Short Term)

-Zhenglong will launch on Ethereum mainnet with:
+Zhenglong will launch on Ethereum mainnet as a **friendly fork of fx protocol**, leveraging their high-yield **fxSAVE** collateral and composable infrastructure.

 - Deployment of core contracts (minter, stability pools, rebalance logic)
-- Genesis Vault for zheUSD + steamedETH using wstETH collateral
+- Genesis Vault for **zheBTC** and **zheETH** using **fxSAVE** and wstETH as collateral
 - Deployment of initial AMM liquidity pools
 - STEAM emissions and staking logic activated
 - Security audit publication and protocol UI live

-This lays the foundation for rapid synthetic asset creation and incentive-driven usage.
+This lays the foundation for rapid synthetic asset creation and incentive-driven usage, with an initial focus on high-yield BTC and ETH exposure.

 ### Token Launch